 Faculty and Staff

-Stuart holds D.M.A. and M.A. degrees from the University of California, San Diego and a B.M. from Northwestern University.
-Stuart is currently a Clinical Assistant Professor at the University of South Carolina in Columbia, S.C. where he teaches music history, experimental music, percussion and runs the New Music Workshop.
+An enthusiastic educator, Stuart has given lectures, workshops, and performances at the University of Huddersfield, Universidade Federal de Goiás, Victorian College of Arts, Oberlin Conservatory, the University of Louisville, the New England Conservatory of Music, Harvard University, Florida State University, Georgia State University, and Tulane University.
+Stuart holds a D.M.A. and M.A. from the University of California, San Diego, and a BMus from Northwestern University.
+He is currently an Associate Professor at the University of South Carolina School of Music in Columbia, SC where he teaches experimental music, music history, and runs the Experimental Music Workshop.